-We link all our conversations with children about their behaviour to our Christian values of Love, Joy, Kindness, Patience and Self-control based of The Fruits of the Spirit and agreed upon with the children, parents staff and governors.
+We link all of our conversations with children about their behaviour to our Christian values of Faith, Forgiveness, Respect, Truth, Love, Tenacity and Serenity and agreed upon with the children, parents staff and governors.

 Through school and classroom routines, positivity and high expectations, the children’s behaviour for learning has been praised by external reviewers and we pride ourselves on the obvious enthusiasm the children have for their learning, which is positively reflected in their behaviour in class.